What should I do next?

 - Pros: You actually finish stuff.

-- Cons: You can be ruled by the urgent and work on important, long-term projects.
-Sometimes these things may be uninteresting or unimportant.
+- Cons: You can be ruled by the urgent.
+Work on important, long-term projects can suffer because you’re constantly focusing on upcoming deadlines.
+Sometimes urgent things may be uninteresting or unimportant.

 You jump into the project that excites you in the moment.